FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

     end
 ```

-Even thought this workflow is automatically recognize by NOMAD, we could imagine define it in our own by adding an extra `<name>.archive.yaml`[^1] file to the upload folder and which has the following content:
+Even thought this workflow is automatically recognize by NOMAD, we could imagine define it in our own by adding an extra `<filename>.archive.yaml`[^1] file to the upload folder.
+This `YAML` file (named `single_point.archive.yaml`) has the following content:

 ```yaml
 workflow2: